devchat-ai/devchat-website/docs/extension/prompt_dir.md

 In addition to `sys` and `usr`, the `org` directory is reserved for team-wise conventions.
 For instance, if your team requires a docstring for every method, you may add this requirement to the default prompt for the `code` command.
 Consequently, DevChat will adhere to this requirement when generating code.

 Your team can maintain a Git repository to store prompts for `org`, and every team member can locally sync `org` with the repository.
-Those prompts will overwrite those in `sys`, while you can still further customize them for yourself by providing any in `usr`.
+The team-wise prompts will overwrite those in `sys`, while you can still further customize them for yourself by providing any in `usr`.

 ## Command Name